This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 Deal with student reported issues

-For courses, reported issues live at the exercise level.
+Reported issues live at the exercise level.
 Click on a row in the exercise-level metrics table to see the reported issues for that exercise.

 Messages are grouped by the solution that the learners provided (so one row can represent multiple messages).
 By default, rows are ordered by the date of the most recent message in the group, from oldest to newest.